Monster Island (2004 film): Plot

 The film begins with a high school senior, Josh, who is stunned to see that he unknowingly won an MTV contest to see Carmen Electra, and it was actually his sister, Jen, who won the contest and invites everyone they know in their school.
 Josh and his classmates arrive on an isolated island (which is later revealed to be located in the Bermuda Triangle) where they have an enormous party, but Josh, who has been dumped by his girlfriend, is not really into the fun.
 Despite having his best friends Andy and Stack with him, he is angry that Jen, who wanted her brother to have an awesome time, scammed him.

 After catching a quick glimpse of a flying winged ant, Josh and Jen get backstage passes to see Carmen Electra.
 Josh then finds himself attracted to the singer.
 Later on, a concert featuring Carmen begins and Josh dances with joy.
 Suddenly, the flying ant Josh saw earlier appears before the crowd, sending everyone into a panic, and heads toward the stage.
 Eightball, Carmen's bodyguard, is grabbed by the insect followed by Carmen.
 Josh then watches as the flying ant takes Carmen to a faraway mountain (which later turns out to be a volcano) after dropping Eightball.

 The partygoers, terrified, attempt to call on their cell-phones but are cut off from the mainland, and despite the assured announcements by Bob Staton, they then start to leave on the boats.
 However, Josh, who thinks he can go and rescue Carmen, halts them and manages to convince them to join him but thanks to statements by Staton, they leave for real.
 Josh, Andy, Stack, and Jen then prepare for the journey, but before going, they are joined by Lil Mindi, who is determined to highlight her career, and her cameraman GT as well as Josh's ex-girlfriend Maddy and her new boyfriend, arrogant class president Chase.

 As the gang travel into the jungle, Stack climbs up a tree after settling down the arguing group and catches a glimpse of the mountain before falling down.
-Eightball appears, having fell on the tree after being dropped, and faithfully joins the group's search for Carmen.
+Eightball appears, having fallen on the tree after being dropped, and faithfully joins the group's search for Carmen.
 Before moving on, Maddy finds a mysterious necklace and wears it, which leads her to point out to the mountain.
 The group heads further down, encounters a gigantic praying mantis, and escapes with a canoe on a lake.
 On the other hand, Carmen awakens to find herself deep within the mountain and is held prisoner.